-As the bargaining agent for faculty, librarians, professional staff and adjunct faculty in two separate statewide bargaining units, each of which includes the four State Colleges and five State Universities, the Council of New Jersey State College Locals - AFT - AFL-CIO represents you in all matters relating to terms and conditions of employment.
+As the bargaining agent for faculty, librarians, professional staff and adjunct faculty in two separate statewide bargaining units, each of which includes the seven State Universities and two State Colleges, the Council of New Jersey State College Locals - AFT - AFL-CIO represents you in all matters relating to terms and conditions of employment.
 The Council negotiates the agreements that define these terms and conditions, processes grievances, and will assist you with problems relating to your employment, whether or not you are a Union member.

-The Council vigorously presents the views of the faculty, librarians, professional staff, and adjunct faculty in policy discussions with the Commission on Higher Education, the Governor's Office and the Legislature on your behalf.
+The Council vigorously presents the views of the faculty, librarians, professional staff, and adjunct faculty in policy discussions with the Office of the Secretary of Higher Education, the Governor's Office and the Legislature on your behalf.

 The Council maintains its own staff who assist unit members with grievances, handle arbitrations and help members resolve other employment-related problems.
 Much of the Council's day-to-day work involves responding to telephone inquiries from members of the bargaining unit.
 Scores of inquiries dealing with members' contractual rights, grievances and benefit matters such as pensions, health insurance, eyeglass discounts are answered each week.
 The Council office is also the focal point for inquiries and requests for information from state and federal agencies, the press, other AFT locals and labor organizations.